-You will also can save a lot of time.
-Hydroponic growing takes a few less weeks than growing cannabis in soil which means that you will be smoking buds faster.
+You will also save a lot of time.
+Hydroponic growing takes fewer weeks than growing cannabis in the soil which means that you will be smoking buds faster.
 The cannabis flowers or Colas will also be bigger and juicier.
 4 plants can get you 1/4 pound dried and cured tasty bud, but you also need to be using good yielding strains or good cannabis seeds.

 Hydroponic growing requires few things such as, an inert growing medium to support the plant, protect the roots from sunlight, and keeping the root moist at all times.